emacsmirror/pubmed/README.md

   without any argument.
 Each function should return nil if it is unable to find a fulltext article of the entry at point.
 Otherwise it should return the buffer of the PDF and show the PDF in a new frame as a side effect.
-By default, only `pubmed-pmc` is used.
+By default, only `pubmed-pmc` and `pubmed-openaccessbutton` are used.
 To add other fulltext functions, customize the variable `pubmed-fulltext-functions` or set the value in your `init.el` or `.emacs` file:

 ```lisp
 (setq pubmed-fulltext-functions '(pubmed-pmc pubmed-openaccessbutton pubmed-unpaywall pubmed-scihub))